 She joined Mélanie’s team as a Knowledge Mobilization Coordinator in 2019.
-Passionate about environmental protection and people’s well-being, her work at the Chair allows her to focus on northern and Aboriginal issues and to raise awareness among different stakeholders about various issues related to environmental health.
+Passionate about environmental protection and people’s well-being, her work at the Chair allows her to focus on northern and Aboriginal issues and to raise awareness about various issues related to environmental health among different stakeholders.

-Mariana is a research assistant for the Littoral Research Chair and works with the Nunavik Regional Board of Health and Social Services on initiatives to promote traditional foods while avoiding exposure to mercury.
+Mariana is a research professional for the Littoral Research Chair and works with the Nunavik Regional Board of Health and Social Services on initiatives to promote traditional foods while avoiding exposure to mercury.

 She holds a doctoral degree in Dentistry from the University of Pernambuco (UPE) in Brazil, a specialization in Public Health from the Federal University of São Paulo (Unifesp) and a master’s degree in Public Health from Laval University.